-There are three methods used to analyze the strength of materials: strength, stiffness, and stability.
+There are three properties used to analyze the overall strength of a material: strength, stiffness, and stability.
 In this article I will attempt to explain the meaning of these three physical properties, and outline their importance and roles in materials-selection.
 A proper balance between properties must be struck in the selection and production-phases, so that the end product has the required physical attributes.

 Stiffness and its Relationship with Young’s Modulus

 Stiffness is an elastic material’s ability to resist deformation along a given degree of freedom.
 Although closely related to the elastic or Young’s modulus, stiffness is a measure of a solid body that is dependent on size and mass, an extensive property, whereas Young’s modulus is an intensive property and has nothing to do with size, volume, area, length, etc.

 For example, one could say that the stiffness of a given board depends not only on material makeup but also on its dimensions, while the Young’s modulus of a given board would depend only on its material makeup.

 Young’s modulus is defined as “the ratio of the uniaxial stress over uniaxial strain in the range of stress where Hooke’s law holds”, expressed in Pascals (SI unit of pressure).
 This just means that it is equal to the amount of force per square meter of cross-sectional area, that it takes to stretch a sample material to double its length – within its elastic limits (Hooke’s law).

 One can think of stiffness as the overall measure of a given material’s ability to resist deformation, with its values increasing with any increase in its size and cross section, and Young’s modulus as a measure of that same material’s stiffness, expressed as a ratio and therefore an intensive property, having nothing to do with its size.